The Flying Mule Homepage

 1:700 Scale Length Width

-Zeppelin P-class Zeppelin 9.25" 1"
+Zeppelin P-class Airship 9.25" 1"

 Made of quality resin with cast metal gondolas, this 1:700 scale model replicates LZ 41 (#L 11), a P-Class zeppelin flown by the Imperial German Navy in World War I. Draped in a "multi-colored cow" paint scheme, the aircraft took its initial flight on June 7, 1915, and was written off less than two years later, in April of 1917.
 During its short lifetime it completed 31 recon missions and 12 raids over England, dropping 15,543 kg worth of bombs.

-Zeppelin P-class Zeppelin
+Zeppelin P-class Airship

 The Zeppelin P Class was the first Zeppelin airship type to be produced in quantity after the outbreak of the First World War.
 22 of the type were built.
 They were used for many of the airship bombing raids on the United Kingdom in 1915-16, for naval patrol work over the North Sea and Baltic and were also deployed on the eastern and south-eastern fronts.